hvalfangst/Nginx-SSL-Terminator/README.md

-# REST API exposed with Django for Python on Kubernetes
+# SSL terminator implemented with Nginx on Kubernetes for a basic Python Flask service

 ## Requirements